Zero population growth: Definition

 For the planet Earth as a whole, zero population growth occurs when the number of births equals the number of deaths.

 History

+Global rates of population growth and decline (2021–2022); population growth rate takes birth, death, and migration rates into account.
+Future projections are based on the United Nations World Population Prospects (from 1950 until 2100).

+Map of countries by total fertility rate (2022–2023), referring to the average number of children that are born to a woman over her lifetime, according to the Population Reference Bureau.

 Coining the term

 The American sociologist and demographer Kingsley Davis is credited for coining the term "zero population growth" (ZPG) in 1967 by discussing the negative consequences of an uncontrollably growing population and suggesting a population growth below zero as the solution across nations.
 Although the term "zero population growth" was first introduced by Davis, the concept of a "stationary population", which means a population that is stable and unchanging in size, was referred to earlier by George J. Stolnitz in his "A Century of International Mortality Trends: I".
 A stable population requires a constant fertility and mortality rates with no immigration.
 When the constant rate of population increase equals zero, the stable population becomes stationary.
 Stolnitz stated that this concept dated back at least to 1693, when it showed up in Edmond Halley's recording of Breslau's population, the first life table on demographic data.
 A mathematical description was given by James Mirrlees.